-NURS 6520 Nurse-Midwifery Integrated Clinical Practicum, Level B (5:0:5,0) Prerequisites: NURS 6321, 5471, NRP; Corequisite: NURS 5171.
-In this precepted clinical course, the student applies the knowledge learned in N-M I-IV, with a focus on care of the childbearing woman.
-Later in the semester, the student will also begin applying neonatal knowledge.
-The student will apply professional communication through documentation and verbal reporting exercises and a case study paper.
-Virtual faculty/student clinical rounds and professional service activities will also occur.
-Developing skill competency in evaluation of labor progress, therapeutics, and fetal well-being will be evaluated through a clinical examination (OSCE) on campus.
-"Although semester clinical hours equate to 262.5 hrs, you are evaluated on practice competency.
-Achieving competency may require more than the listed number of hours."
+NURS 6520 Nurse-Midwifery Integrated Clinical Practicum, Level B (5:0:17.5,F) Prerequisite: NURS 6321, EFM, NRP.
+In this precepted clinical course, the student applies the cognitive and clinical knowledge learned in N-M I-IV, with the major focus on care of the childbearing woman.
+In the second half of the semester, the student will begin applying N-M V (neonatal) knowledge as well.
+In addition to "hands-on" skills, the student will apply skills of professional communication through documentation and verbal reporting exercises, as well as an illustrative case study paper.
+The student will also participate in monthly virtual faculty/student clinical rounds and professional service/community activities.
+Expanding on the previous level A practicum, the student will gain proficiency in the use of relevant mobile apps and websites for clinical practice, as well as developing evaluation expertise related to labor progress, labor support, pharmacotherapeutic use, and fetal evaluation.
+Additional skills learning and an objective simulated/structured clinical examination (OSCE) will be conducted during this course.
+Although semester clinical hours equate to 262.5 hours, you are evaluated on practice competency.
+Achieving competency may require more than the listed number of hours.

-NURS 6541 Primary Health Care II (5:2:15,0) This course is a didactic and clinical course that builds upon the study of advanced practice nursing (APRN) concepts and skills derived in Primary Care I. APRN students will integrate theoretical and evidence-based knowledge of assessment, diagnosis, management, and evaluation of patients across the lifespan.
-The course focuses on APRN role attainment, reflecting challenges, barriers, and strategies for successful role implementation.
-Requires on-campus OSCE.
+NURS 6541 Primary Health Care II (BSN-DNP) (5:2:3,0) Prerequisites: NURS 6439; ACLS must be current.
+This is a didactic and clinical course that builds upon the study of advanced practice nursing (APRN) concepts and skills derived in Primary Care I. APRN students will integrate theoretical and evidence-based knowledge of assessment, diagnosis, management, and evaluation of patients across the lifespan.
+This course focuses on APRN role attainment, reflecting challenges, barriers, and strategies for successful role implementation.